 I love a good basket.
 While I have a heap of them laying (unused) in my office, I still can’t help myself from wandering through the basket aisle every time I’m at Michael’s or Target.

-DISCLOSURE: This free, easy crochet basket pattern is part of an ongoing paid partnership with my friends at Lion Brand Yarn.
+This free, easy crochet basket pattern is part of a collaboration with my friends at Lion Brand Yarn.
+This post contains affiliate links.

 There’s just so much potential in a basket.
 For me, there’s often some logic along the lines of “maybe THIS basket will be the key that unlocks my deeply hidden organization gene and my life, house and family will be made instantly less chaotic.”